Caretaker provides an escrow service for security deposits. We manage escrowing the deposit, claims, dispute resolution and payouts.

 How long do I have to make a claim after the end of the lease?

-Your renter's security deposit will be automatically released fourteen days after the last day of the sublease.
+Your renter's security deposit will be automatically released fourteen days after the last day of the lease.
 You must make any claims before this date.
 Caretaker is unable to extend this claim period.

 What if I want to refund my renter's deposit early?